 Have ya been searching the internet for the best French dip sandwich recipe?
 Well, here it is.
-French Dip Beef Sandwiches make the perfect weeknight meal or an easy sub sandwich for game day parties.
+French Dip Eye of Round Sandwiches make the perfect weeknight meal or game day party food.
 Hearty, fast, and filling, these beef sandwiches really satisfy.

 French Dip sandwiches come by many names – French Dip Au Jus, French Dip Sliders, French Dip Biscuits, French Dip Subs….the list goes on and on.
 And be thankful that it does!